antonyoung/Validators/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## Postcode validator and formatter (C#) .Net Core

-Validates and formats European postcodes
+Validates and formats European postcodes, plus setup validating international bank account numbers (iban.)

 ### Intro

 Started this little project in my spare time, because I noticed today (28 August 2019) at work that validation of Dutch postcodes is barely or none existent.
 The database contains postcodes as "1234", "1234aB", "1234-Ab", "1234abc", "1234-aBc", "xxxx" and so on, while only "[1-9]NNN AA" is valid.
 While the solution is really simple as long you know your regular expressions.

+Started with an iban validator, rules of countries still has to be defined, tests still has to be added and add formatters.

 ### Description